-The remainder of the paper is structured as follows.
-In Section II we describe the collection of the email and BGP traces, analysis methodology, and the terminology used in the paper.
-Subsequently, we discuss related work in Section III.
-We present an overview of the email trace in Section IV.
-We study the behavioral characteristics of spammers and their network reachability properties in Sections V and VI, respectively.
-We summarize the findings and the implications in Section VII.
+In the remainder of the paper, we will present the details of the findings and we will also discuss the implications of the findings for the design and development of (content-independent) anti-spam schemes.
+In Section 2 we describe the collection of the email and BGP traces, analysis methodology, and the terminology used in the paper.
+We present an overview of the email trace in Section 3.
+We study the behavioral characteristics of spammers and their network reachability properties in Sections 4 and 5, respectively.
+We discuss the implications of the findings for spam control in Section 6.
+We describe the related work in Section 7 and conclude the paper in Section 8.